chaoszhang/ASTER/README.md

 # HELP ME CHOOSE A SUITABLE TOOL

-Q: I have want to reconstruct a phylogenetic tree without alignments.
+Q: I want to reconstruct a phylogenetic tree without alignments.

 A: I recommend **WASTER-site**, which can accurately infer family-level species tree with short reads with even 1.5X coverage.
 This tool can also be used to build an adequate order-level guide tree for CACTUS.
 (You will be amazed by how accurate this "guide tree" is!)